 Reyna v.
 East Central ISD (Orlando L. Garcia, W.D.
 Tex.
 5:02-cv-257)

-Six days in advance of a candidate filing deadline for school district trustees, a federal complaint sought an injunction of the election because newly drawn district lines had been denied preclearance by the Justice Department.
+Six days before a candidate filing deadline for school district trustees, a federal complaint sought an injunction of the election because newly drawn district lines had been denied preclearance by the Justice Department.
 The district judge issued a temporary restraining order against the election, and then a three-judge court issued a stipulated preliminary injunction.
 An election was held several months later with precleared district lines.
 The court awarded the plaintiffs $30,862.50 in attorney fees.